hgc123123/nyush-cluster/nyush-cluster/docs/connecting/connecting.md

 2. Connect to one of the two login nodes.

     ```bash
-    # Pudong Cluster
-    $ ssh NetID@hpc.shanghai.nyu.edu

     # NYUSHC Cluster
     $ ssh NetID@hpclogin.shanghai.nyu.edu
     ```

     !!! hint
-        There are two login nodes, `hpc.shanghai.nyu.edu` and `hpclogin.shanghai.nyu.edu`.
-        .
+        `hpclogin.shanghai.nyu.edu` is the login node.
          Please do not perform big file transfers or an `sshfs` mount via the login nodes.

     Please also read [Advanced SSH](./advanced-ssh/overview.md) for more custom scenarios how to connect to NYU Shanghai HPC.
     If you are using a Windows PC to access NYU Shanghai HPC, please read [Connecting via SSH on Windows](./connecting-windows.md)